tiantian20007/DRLND-ContinuousControl/Report.md

 where w<sup>-</sup> are the weights of a separate target network that are not changed during the learning step, and (_S_, _A_, _R_, _S'_) is an experience tuple.

+We use the same method for the Actor network updating.

 ## Model architectures
 The actor DNN contains 2 hidden layers, the first has 200 neuron units and the second has 150.
 Actor DNN Ouputs the actions.

 The critic DNN contains also contains 2 hidden layers, the first has 200 neuron units and the second has 150.

 The actions calculated by the Actor DNN will be concatenated to the first critic hidden layer's output, and to be the input of the second critic hidden layer.

 We choose relu as the activate function.
 The mode is implemented in model.py.